XXXIX Scientific Instrument Symposium

 The theme also builds on excellent discussions at recent SIC Symposia which have explored instruments at the crossroads, infrastructure, global/local and east/west narratives.

-We welcome proposals for 20-minute papers that fit in any of the following three subtopics.
+We welcome proposals for 20-minute papers that address this theme.

-Furthermore, the SIC invites members to organize other sessions that explore the general theme.
-Of course we also welcome proposals for sessions, papers or posters on any topic dealing with the material culture of science.
+As always, we will also welcome proposals for sessions, papers or posters on any topic dealing with the material culture of science.